Van Westendorp's Price Sensitivity Meter

 The Price Sensitivity Meter (PSM) is a market technique for determining consumer price preferences.
 It was introduced in 1976 by Dutch economist Peter van Westendorp.
 The technique has been used by a wide variety of researchers in the market research industry.
-The PSM approach has been a staple technique for addressing pricing issues for the past 20 years.
 It historically has been promoted by many professional market research associations in their training and professional development programs.
-The PSM approach continues to be used widely throughout the market research industry and descriptions can be easily found in many market research websites.

 Assumptions

 The assumption underlying PSM is that respondents are capable of envisioning a pricing landscape and that price is an intrinsic measure of value or utility.
 Participants in a PSM exercise are asked to identify price points at which they can infer a particular value to the product or service under study.
 PSM claims to capture the extent to which a product has an inherent value denoted by price.

 Approach

 The traditional PSM approach asks four price-related questions, which are then evaluated as a series of four cumulative distributions, one distribution for each question.
 The standard question formats can vary, but generally take the following form: